lochstar/nativescript-cast/README.md

 If you are using Webpack, you will need to include `'@codelab/nativescript-cast/cast-options-provider'` in `appComponents`.

 To do this, create a [custom webpack configuration](https://docs.nativescript.org/tooling/custom-webpack-configuration).

-See the [demo](demo/webpack.config.custom.js) for an example.
+For NativeScript 8+ the plugin should add this file automatically for you.
+See [nativescript.webpack.ts](nativescript.webpack.ts) for the configuration.

 ---